damien-jomedia/Front_End_Best_Practice/dev/sass.md

 ```

 The mixin should be used when defining colors and greyscale (with the exception of black and white).

+## Comments

+- Prefer line comments (// in SCSS) to block comments.
+- Prefer comments on their own line.
+Avoid end-of-line comments.
+- Write detailed comments only for code that isn't self-documenting:
+  - Uses of z-index
+  - Complex media queries

 ## Media Queries